-Results 1–10 of 54 for "Fact Sheet"X related to "On-call scientists" Refine Your Search Refine Your Search TopicChildren (19)Teens (14)Socioeconomic status (5)Lesbian, gay, bisexual, transgender (4)Sexuality (4) 26 more... [+] Race (3)Aging (2)Anxiety (2)Autism (2)Disability (2)Education (2)Emotional health (2)Human rights (2)Natural disasters (2)Parenting (2)Therapy (2)ADHD (1)Bullying (1)Depression (1)Health disparities (1)Kids & the media (1)Learning & memory (1)Marriage & divorce (1)Obesity (1)Safety & design (1)Sexual abuse (1)Stress (1)Testing issues (1)Trauma (1)Violence (1)Hide detailsDocument TypeFact SheetXYear2013 (1)2012 (3)2011 (1) Results 1–10 of 54 Previous 1 2 3 ...
+Results 1–10 of 54 for "Fact Sheet"X related to "On-call scientists" Refine Your Search Refine Your Search TopicChildren (19)Teens (14)Socioeconomic status (5)Lesbian, gay, bisexual, transgender (4)Pain (4) 26 more... [+] Race (3)Aging (2)Anxiety (2)Autism (2)Disability (2)Education (2)Emotional health (2)Human rights (2)Natural disasters (2)Parenting (2)Therapy (2)ADHD (1)Bullying (1)Depression (1)Health disparities (1)Kids & the media (1)Law & psychology (1)Learning & memory (1)Marriage & divorce (1)Obesity (1)Safety & design (1)Sexual abuse (1)Stress (1)Testing issues (1)Trauma (1)Violence (1)Hide detailsDocument TypeFact SheetXYear2013 (1)2012 (3)2011 (1) Results 1–10 of 54 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Answers to Your Questions For a Better Understanding of Sexual Orientation and HomosexualityThis pamphlet is designed to provide accurate information for those who want to better understand sexual orientation and the impact of prejudice and discrimination on those who identify as lesbian, gay or bisexual.
-The brochure is also available in Russian and Spanish.Fact Sheet 2.Disaster Response Network Fact SheetAPA’s Disaster Response Network is a network of psychologists with training in disaster response who offer volunteer assistance to relief workers, victims, and victim’s families after manmade or natural disasters.Fact Sheet 3.Answers to your Questions About Transgender People, Gender Identity, and Gender ExpressionTransgender is an umbrella term used to describe people whose gender identity (sense of themselves as male or female) or gender expression differs from socially constructed norms associated with their birth sex.
-This includes androgynous, bigendered and gender queer people, who tend to see traditional concepts of gender as restrictive.Fact Sheet (January 2011)4.FAQ for APA Response to International DisastersInformation about APA's response to international disasters, including web-based psychological resources, aiding the United Nations, fielding media inquiries, and donating to the American Red Cross.Fact Sheet 5.Ethnic and Racial Minorities & Socioeconomic StatusCommunities are often segregated by SES, race and ethnicity and they share characteristics of developing nations: low economic development, poor health conditions and low levels of educational attainment.Fact Sheet 6.PsycINFO® Frequently Asked QuestionsAnswers to frequently asked questions about APA's PsycINFO® database.Fact Sheet 7.Lesbian, Gay, Bisexual & Transgender Persons & Socioeconomic StatusDiscrimination of LGBT persons in the workplace is a significant factor in the differences in socioeconomic status for LGBT persons.Fact Sheet 8.Answers to Your Questions About Same-Sex MarriageThe psychological and social aspects of committed relationships between same-sex partners resemble those of heterosexual partnerships, living in a state where same-sex marriage is outlawed can lead to chronic social stress and mental health problems, and same-sex couples are as fit and capable parents as heterosexual couples.
-Fact Sheet 9.Understanding and Preventing Child Abuse and NeglectThe Child Abuse and Prevention Treatment Act (CAPTA) defines child abuse and neglect or child maltreatment as any recent act or failure to act on the part of a parent or caretaker, which results in death, serious physical or emotional harm, sexual abuse or exploitation, or an act or failure to act which presents an imminent risk of serious harm.Fact Sheet Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 55 for "Fact Sheet"X related to "On-call scientists"
+The brochure is also available in Russian and Spanish.Fact Sheet 2.Answers to your Questions About Transgender People, Gender Identity, and Gender ExpressionTransgender is an umbrella term used to describe people whose gender identity (sense of themselves as male or female) or gender expression differs from socially constructed norms associated with their birth sex.
+This includes androgynous, bigendered and gender queer people, who tend to see traditional concepts of gender as restrictive.Fact Sheet (January 2011)3.FAQ for APA Response to International DisastersInformation about APA's response to international disasters, including web-based psychological resources, aiding the United Nations, fielding media inquiries, and donating to the American Red Cross.Fact Sheet 4.Disaster Response Network Fact SheetAPA’s Disaster Response Network is a network of psychologists with training in disaster response who offer volunteer assistance to relief workers, victims, and victim’s families after manmade or natural disasters.Fact Sheet 5.Ethnic and Racial Minorities & Socioeconomic StatusCommunities are often segregated by SES, race and ethnicity and they share characteristics of developing nations: low economic development, poor health conditions and low levels of educational attainment.Fact Sheet 6.PsycINFO® Frequently Asked QuestionsAnswers to frequently asked questions about APA's PsycINFO® database.Fact Sheet 7.Lesbian, Gay, Bisexual & Transgender Persons & Socioeconomic StatusDiscrimination of LGBT persons in the workplace is a significant factor in the differences in socioeconomic status for LGBT persons.Fact Sheet 8.Answers to Your Questions About Same-Sex MarriageThe psychological and social aspects of committed relationships between same-sex partners resemble those of heterosexual partnerships, living in a state where same-sex marriage is outlawed can lead to chronic social stress and mental health problems, and same-sex couples are as fit and capable parents as heterosexual couples.
+Fact Sheet 9.Understanding and Preventing Child Abuse and NeglectThe Child Abuse and Prevention Treatment Act (CAPTA) defines child abuse and neglect or child maltreatment as any recent act or failure to act on the part of a parent or caretaker, which results in death, serious physical or emotional harm, sexual abuse or exploitation, or an act or failure to act which presents an imminent risk of serious harm.Fact Sheet 10.Answers to Your Questions About Panic DisorderPanic disorder is a highly treatable condition that, once treated, does not lead to any permanent complications.
+The quality of economic, personal and health aspects of life can be severely impacted without treatment.Fact Sheet Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 54 for "Fact Sheet"X related to "On-call scientists"